JLimperg/msc-thesis-code/README.md

-# Formalisation of a lambda calculus with sized types
+# A Reflexive Graph Model of Sized Types

 This is the companion formalisation for my Master's thesis.
 To build it, you'll need [Agda](https://agda.readthedocs.io/en/v2.6.0.1/) version 2.6.0.1 and a